Northeastern Brazil marine ecoregion

 The Northeastern Brazil marine ecoregion covers the coastal marine environment around the Northeast Region of Brazil.
 The marine ecoregion extends from the mouth of the Parnaíba River in the west around the eastern point of the Brazilian mainland and south to the Bay of All Saints.
 The warm South Equatorial Current feeds warm tropical water into the region from the east.
-The Northeastern Brazil ecoregion is one of two coastal marine ecoregions (with the Eastern Brazil marine ecoregion) in the Tropical Southwest Altantic marine province.
+The Northeastern Brazil ecoregion is one of two coastal marine ecoregions (with the Eastern Brazil marine ecoregion) in the Tropical Southwest Atlantic marine province.
 It is thus part of the Tropical Atlantic realm.

 Physical setting

 The ecoregion reaches out into the Atlantic Ocean for 200-250 miles from the coast, with narrowing in the middle where the Fernando de Noronha and Atol das Rocas marine ecoregion extends almost in to the shore.
 The ecoregion is bounded on the west at the mouth of the Parnaiba River and stretches for 1,000 coastal miles to the southeast, where the ecoregion transitions to the Northeast Brazil marine ecoregion at the Bay of All Saints.
 The bordering coast is low and flat, and characterized by mangrove forests, such those of the Rio Piranhas mangroves terrestrial ecoregion, and the flat plains of the Zona da Mata on the east coast.
 The major rivers feeding the Northeastern Brazil marine region include the Paraiba, Jaguaribe, Piranhas, Mamanguape, Paraiba do Norte, Tracunhaém, Capibaribe, and São Francisco rivers.

 The continental shelf along this coast of Brazil does not extend far into the sea, typically dropping off onto the slope at about 30 miles.
 The deepest point in the ecoregion overall is -3405 m, and the average is -87 m.